haeinkong/haeinkong.github.io/_pages/about.md

 ### News

-[Aug 2023] Our paper, suggesting cognition-aware digital phenotyping for Substance Use Disorder, was accepted to the [2023 UbiComp Mental Health workshop](https://ubicomp-mental-health.github.io)
+[August, 2023] Our paper, suggesting cognition-aware digital phenotyping for Substance Use Disorder, was accepted to the [2023 UbiComp Mental Health workshop](https://ubicomp-mental-health.github.io)

-[Jun 2023] I attended [the 7th Summer School on Computational Interaction](https://cixschool2023.engin.umich.edu) at the University of Michigan
+[June, 2023] I attended [the 7th Summer School on Computational Interaction](https://cixschool2023.engin.umich.edu) at the University of Michigan

 [//]: # ()